06.05 Endo/Metabolic

 More on hypoglycaemia – practical management

-• See the Joint British Diabetes Societies (JBDS) guidelines – PDF guideline is quite detailed and helpful, and there’s also a simple algorithm (no idea why it’s in pptx)
+• See the JBDS guidelines – PDF guideline is quite detailed and helpful, and there’s also a simple algorithm (no idea why it’s in pptx)

 • If pt is on IV insulin, pause it.
 Restart when CBG ≥4mmol/L and monitor regularly (CBG every 1-2h)